 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are packed with features designed to make life more comfortable and save money.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Don't forget, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: